 - Provincials are typically in late July/early August

-- The AAA Midget team will also travel to tournaments in the province, Western Canada and the US.
+- The AAA 18U team may also travel to tournaments in the province, Western Canada and the US.

 The Padres (AA) program is a competitive division of the baseball programs offered by the NEZ, and therefore also has a high level of commitment required from players.
 The teams represent the NEZ in a league that includes teams from across the province.
 Rep teams are designed for players with more advanced baseball abilities and a desire to compete at a higher level, among peers and competing teams that will challenge their abilities.
 In order to support the players in continued skill development and provide an understanding of higher-level competition, the AA Padres teams receive coaching from a staff of highly experienced, NCCP-certified and technically proficient coaches.
 The AA program’s coaches and players are also guided by a Technical Director who works with all AA teams in player and coach development.

 The AA Padres team typically consists of 14-16 players who are selected by tryouts.
-In order to ensure the team is fully established in time for the beginning of the season, the tryouts are hosted indoors and commence on February 27, 2018.
-Please visit the NEZ website for all try out dates for all divisions.
-The dates are also at the end of this document.
+In order to ensure the team is fully established in time for the beginning of the season, the tryouts are hosted indoors.
+Tryout dates will be announced soon.
+There is a $150.00 non-refundable fee to all players wishing to try out for any competitive or performance team (AA and AAA).
+Click HERE for all try out dates for all divisions.
 The specific time commitments will vary depending on the coach and Baseball Alberta’s provincial schedule but in general, players and parents can anticipate:

 - 2-3 practices per week between April and end of July